X-PLUG/mPLUG-Owl/README.md

 * We released code of mPLUG-Owl🦉 with its pre-trained and instruction tuning checkpoints.

 ## Spotlights
-* A new training paradigm with a modularized design for large multi-modal language models.
+* A new training paradigm with a **modularized design** for large multi-modal language models.
-* Learns visual knowledge while support multi-turn conversation consisting of different modalities.
+* Learns visual knowledge while support **multi-turn conversation** consisting of different modalities.
-* Observed abilities such as multi-image correlation and scene text understanding, vision-based document comprehension.
+* Observed abilities such as **multi-image correlation** and **scene text understanding**, **vision-based document comprehension**.
 * Release a visually-related instruction evaluation set **OwlEval**.
+* Our outstanding works on modularization:
+  * [E2E-VLP](https://aclanthology.org/2021.acl-long.42/), [mPLUG](https://aclanthology.org/2022.emnlp-main.488/) and [mPLUG-2](https://arxiv.org/abs/2302.00402), were respectively accepted by ACL 2021, EMNLP 2022 and ICML 2023.
+  * [mPLUG](https://aclanthology.org/2022.emnlp-main.488/) is the first to achieve the human parity on VQA Challenge.
+* comming soon
+  - [ ] Huggingface space demo.
+  - [ ] Instruction tuning code and pre-training code.
+  - [ ] Multi-lingustic support (e.g., Chinese, Japanese, Germen, French, etc.)
+  - [ ] A visually-related evaluation set **OwlEval** to comprehensively evaluate various models.
+  - [ ] Instruction tuning on interleaved data (multiple images and videos).

 ![Training paradigm and model overview](assets/model.png "Training paradigm and model overview")